ajaxbits/ds-migrator/README.md

 ## Contributing

-1. Run ./dev-setup.sh, which will download nix and nix flakes
+1. Run ./dev-setup.sh, which will download nix and nix flakes.
-2. run `nix develop` which will download and build dependencies, and drop you in a shell
+2. Run `nix develop` which will download and build dependencies, and drop you in a shell.